 Plan Ref No Listed Building Special Architectural or Historic Interest (Significance) Contribution made by Setting to Significance ES Value 37 South Chapel (grade II listed) The South Chapel was designed by Lucy and Littler in the Gothic Revival style and dates from 1862.
 The building is constructed from stone under a slate roof.
 The chapel consists of a nave with an apse, aisles and porches.
 Above the north porch is a tower with buttresses, louvred bell openings, gargoyles and a spire incorporating lucarnes and pinnacles.
 The rainwater heads are dated 1862.
 The building is the only surviving chapel of three designed for the cemetery.
 The building is of historic interest as it forms part of the original design and layout of Anfield Cemetery as designed by Victorian landscape architect Edward Kemp.
 The building is also of historic interest as part of the group of architectural elements designed by the architect Lucy and Littler of Birkenhead.
-The Court Change halds a strange association with the design of Medium 38 Roseneath Cottage (grade II listed) Roseneath Cottage consists of a residential dwelling from the early 19 th century constructed from red sandstone coursed rubble with a slate roof.
+Physical Surroundings The South Chapel is located to the south of Anfield Cemetery.
+The building is positioned to the south of the axial route through the cemetery to the Cherry Lane entrance.
+Experience of the Asset The South Chapel is principally experienced and visible within Anfield Cemetery at various points.
+It has an increased presence following the loss of the other two chapels and now acts as a landmark within the centre of the cemetery.
+There are intermittent views of the chapel tower above the mature trees and planting in and around the cemetery.
+Associative Attributes The South Chapel holds a strong association with the designed landscape by Edward Kemp.
+The building also holds an association with the other architectural elements designed by Lucy and Littler of Birkenhead.
+Medium 38 Roseneath Cottage (grade II listed) Roseneath Cottage consists of a residential dwelling from the early 19 th century constructed from red sandstone coursed rubble with a slate roof.
 There are quoins to one corner of the building.
 The building is of two storeys.
 The porch is embellished with a castellated parapet and architraved entrance.
 The windows have chamfered reveals and have been replaced with modern UPVC.
 The building is of historic interest as it holds the term 'cottage' which was directly influenced by the popularity of the cottage orne style, which emphasises picturesque rusticity, usually in parkland settings.
 The building differs from the nearby larger villas in being built against the roadside, where it originally had an attached stable and coach house.
-Roseneath Cottage is situated within a confined plot fronting Anfield Road to the south east.
+Physical Surroundings Roseneath Cottage is situated within a confined plot fronting Anfield Road to the south east.
 To the north and west is Anfield County Girls Secondary School and to the east is Nos.
 9 & 11 Anfield Road.
 Experience of the Asset The building is primarily experienced from Anfield Road to the south east.
 Due to the tight urban grain of the surrounding area, there are limited other areas in which to experience the listed buildings.
+Associative Attributes The building has no known associative attributes.
 Medium